ShelbySolomonDarnell/mingru/README.md

 > Ballas, Nicolas, Li Yao1 Chris Pal, and Aaron Courville.
 "Delving deeper into convolution networks for learning video representation."
 (2015).

-On fold 1 this achieves a validation top-1 accuracy 98% and 70% on test.
-This is quite expected given that pretraining was done on ImageNet and UCF101 is prone to overfit.
-One can expect better test results when pretraining is done on larger video action datasets.
+On fold 1 this achieves a validation top-1 accuracy 95% and 78% on test, which replicates the results from the paper.
+The architecture uses a VGG16 backbone trained on ImageNet.
+One can expect better test results when pre-training is done on larger video action datasets.

 First, register these environment variables